qooxdoo/qooxdoo/docs/communication/jsonrpc.md

 qooxdoo includes support for [JSON-RPC v2](https://www.jsonrpc.org /specification).
 It allows you to write true client/server applications without  having to worry about the communication details.
-The client is server-agnostic: it should work with any JSONRPC server that complies with the standard JSON-RPC v2 specification.
+The client is server-agnostic: it should work with any HTTP-based JSONRPC server that complies with the standard JSON-RPC v2 specification.

 > Note: Previous versions of qooxdoo used a protocol based on JSON-RPC v1 with